-I am intrigued with the idea that his object that is created to serve as a means to share this magic with the commoners takes the form of a seemingly human woman, a gorgeous blonde woman with clear blue eyes.
-A woman he’s immediately attracted to, although he created her, he’s practically her father.
-She even asks if he would be considered of father of sorts in their first interactions and he recoils at the thought because he doesn’t want her to see him at that because he is attracted to her.
+I am intrigued by the idea that the object he creates to serve as a means to share this magic with the commoners takes the form of a seemingly human woman.
+She’s a gorgeous blonde woman with clear blue eyes.
+A woman he’s immediately attracted to, although he created her.
+He’s practically her father.
+She even asks if he would be considered a father of sorts in their first interactions.
+He recoils at the thought because he doesn’t want her to see him like that because he is attracted to her.

 This object is Gala.
 Although she has learned about the Physical Realm a bit from Life Captures, she wants to experience and learn about the world on her own.
-Although she seems to be a bit overwhelmed by the rest of the world’s sensations and experiences, she is quick to be attracted to and want to kiss and become physical with Blaise.
+Although a bit overwhelmed by the rest of the world’s sensations and experiences, she is quick to be attracted to and to want to kiss and become physical with Blaise.
 Yes, Blaise is hot and handsome too.
 This seems contrived to me.
 I do appreciate that Gala’s magic abilities surface when people are in need of protection.
 She feels she needs to save and heal those around her, including animals and the beastly soldiers.
-It appears she also in a way heals the earth, as she brings much needed rains.
+It appears she also in a way heals the earth, as she brings much-needed rains.

-Blaise’s nearly equally gorgeous ex-fiancée discovers that he has made Gala and surprise surprise, decides that she is an evil abomination that must be destroyed, because she might, just might, prove to be a danger to the sorcerers.
+Blaise’s nearly equally gorgeous ex-fiancée discovers that he has made Gala.
+Surprise surprise, she decides that Gala is an evil abomination that must be destroyed because she might prove to be a danger to the sorcerers.
 There can’t be an ounce of jealousy there, can there?
 After reading his description of Gala and his attraction to her?